 Known only half jokingly as the Paris of the south, Aix en Provence is the most visually attractive of the three cities.
 Grand streets like the Cours Mirabeau and the attendant cafe society call to mind the boulevards of the capital.
 But it is not just the look of the place that recalls Paris, it's the inhabitants as well.
 Nowhere else in Provence will you encounter people who dress so smartly.
 There's an old saying about the Aixoise, their wardrobes are full but their fridges are empty.
 And while it's certainly possible to buy excellent food in Aix, the city is given over to clothes shopping.
 You can find designer brands that only usually bother with capital cities, as well as small boho boutiques.
 The city is a mecca for shoppers.
 Partners who don't share the retail impulses of their spouse can easily pass the time viewing major exhibitions at the Musee Granet

-Not as pretty as Aix, not as packed full of sights as Avignon, Arles might harshly be considered the ugly sister of the three.
+Not as pretty as Aix, not as famous as Avignon, Arles might harshly be considered the ugly sister of the three.
 The major lures are multiple major Roman sites and the link with Van Gogh and the foundation

 where his work, and that of modernist painters following in his footsteps can be viewed.
-Famous Van Gogh works completed in Arles include, Cafe Terrace at Night and Le Jardin de La Maison de Sante.
+Famous Van Gogh works completed in Arles include, Night Cafe and Le Jardin de La Maison de Sante.
 The later is where he was cared for after cutting off part of his ear after a row with Paul Gauguin.
-There's also the stunning Roman arena, second only to that of Nimes, in its state of preservation and glory.
 The streets of Arles are tight and cobbled, there are plenty of appealing cafes and restaurants, there's also the sense that the city is a gateway, standing as it does between inland Provence and the Camargue, with its gypsy history and cowboy bull herders.
 It's a city that tries very hard to be liked, attracting visitors with its annual summer international photography festival